 Environmental and ecological related policies have become increasingly important in recent years.
-As an owner or operator of real property, BTB could, under various federal, provincial and municipal laws, become liable for the costs of removal or remediation of certain hazardous or toxic substances released on or in our properties or disposed of at other locations.
+As an owner or operator of immovable property, BTB could, under various federal, provincial and municipal laws, become liable for the costs of removal or remediation of certain hazardous or toxic substances released on or in our properties or disposed of at other locations.
 The failure to remove or remediate such substances, or address such matters through alternative measures prescribed by the governing authority, may adversely affect BTB's ability to sell such real estate or to borrow using such real estate as collateral, and could, potentially, also result in claims against BTB by private plaintiffs or governmental agencies.
 BTB is not currently aware of any material non-compliance, liability or other claim in connection with any of our properties, nor is BTB aware of any environmental condition with respect to any properties that it believes would involve material expenditures by BTB.

-Pursuant to BTB's operating policies, BTB shall obtain or review a Phase I environmental audit of each immovable property to be acquired by it.
+Pursuant to BTB's operating policies, BTB shall obtain or review a Phase I environmental report of each immovable property which it shall acquire and refinance.

-BTB also has an insurance policy covering, in particular, the costs of environmental claims clean-ups.
+BTB also has an insurance policy covering the costs of environmental events.